pnikic/clint/README.md

 ## Notes
 * The page is currently in Croatian.
 With little effort, it can be translated to any language
-* The repository includes sample PGN files from the [42nd Chess Olympiad][4], which are present only for illustrational purposes.
-Each PGN file includes cca.
-600 games
+* The repository includes sample PGN files from the [42nd Chess Olympiad][4], which are present only for illustrational and testing purposes.
+PGN files include
+  * r1.pgn - 40 games
+  * r2.pgn - 144 games
+  * r3.pgn - 596 games
+  * all.pgn - 7426 games

 ### Credits and license
 * This website is based on [pgn4web][2]